christophersng/primeCUTR/README.md

 Contributions and feedback on PrimeCUTR are welcome.
 If you encounter issues or have suggestions for improvements, please open an issue.

 ## Citation
-Sng CCT, et al. (2024) Untranslated regions (UTRs) are a potential novel source of neoantigens for personalised immunotherapy.
-Frontiers in Immunology (in-press)
+Sng CCT, Kallor AA, Simpson BS, Bedran G, Alfaro J, Litchfield K. Untranslated regions (UTRs) are a potential novel source of neoantigens for personalised immunotherapy.
+Frontiers in Immunology.
+2024 Mar 15;15:1347542.